shreyas0906/Detecting-Volleyball-in-images/README.md

 The application of object detection algorithms are only limited to data.
-Once you have enough data to train on, you can create an object detection algorithm to identify anything.
-In this project, I have implemented SSD with mobilenet trained on COCO dataset to identify volleyball in images.
+Once you have enough data to train on, you can create an object detection algorithm to detect an object within an image.
+In this project, I have implemented SSD with mobilenet architecture trained on MS-COCO dataset to detect volleyball in images.
 The dataset contains around 1300 images of a volleyball match and a csv file containing the coordinates of the volleyball.

 To understand the tensorflow object detection API and how to use it to train the on your data, please refer [here](https://github.com/tensorflow/models/tree/master/research/object_detection)